mikeymischief/mikeymischief.github.io/_posts/2021-06-27-mh2-cube-draft.md

 Talking with Gerf about his deck, he was in the middle of several archetypes: +1/+1 Counters, Golgari Graveyard synergies and Orzhov Humans.
 His deck does have a great plan of trying to push out damage early and then have several ways to get back his creatures from the graveyard if someone happens to stop him.
 The deck looks pretty lean, I think we can chalk it up to some variance that he didn't perform better.
 I would trade a couple of his 5-drops for some 3-drops to really apply pressure.

-With a great set of removal and a plan for the late game, this Abzan deck seems prett solid.
+With a great set of removal and a plan for the late game, this Abzan deck seems pretty solid.

 ----